spacetelescope/jwst/docs/jwst/rscd/description.rst

 Algorithm
 _________
 This correction is only applied to integrations > 1.
-The RSCD correction step applies ab exponential decay correction based on coefficients in the  reset switch charge decay reference file.
-The reference files are selected based on READOUT pattern (FAST or SLOW) and  Subarray type (FULL or one of MIRI defined subarray types).
+The RSCD correction step applies an exponential decay correction based on coefficients in the  reset switch charge decay reference file.
+The reference files are selected based on READOUT pattern (FAST or SLOW) and  Subarray type (FULL or one of the  MIRI defined subarray types).
-The reference file contains the information necessary to derive the the scale factor and decay time to corrected for the reset effects.
-The correction depends if the pixel is from an even or odd row.
+The reference file contains the information necessary to derive the scale factor and decay time to correct for the reset effects.
+The correction differs for even and odd row numbers.

 The correction to be added to the input data has the form::

     corrected data = input data data + dn_accumulated * scale * exp(-T / tau)  (Equation 1)

-where T is the time since the last group in the last integration, tau is the exponential time constant and dn_accumulated is the DN level that was accumulated for the pixel from the previous integration.
+where T is the time since the last group in the previous integration, tau is the exponential time constant and dn_accumulated is the DN level that was accumulated for the pixel from the previous integration.
 Because of the last frame effect the value of the last group in an integration is not measured accurately.
 Therefore, the accumulated DN of the pixel from the previous integration (last group value)  is estimated by extrapolating